diliaur/simple-slider/README.md

 # A simple slider to practice JS/jQuery

 ## Pre-requisite(s) for Use
+- Intended for use on WordPress sites
-- ~~~Images added must be of the same size if you want consistency.
-(You decide what looks good, but the demo uses 900x300.)~~~ As of June 14, 2017, slider adjusts automatically to images of different aspect ratio.
+- Images added must be of the same size if you want consistency.
+However, slider adjusts automatically to images of different aspect ratio.
+- Excerpts are cut off with "..." depending on page width.
+This may be something you want to adjust for.

 ## Key for Task List